Smart Next Generation Education is a leading EdTech. LEARN MORE NOW

 4. HTML Smuggling

 This technique embeds the malicious payload directly into the body of an email, circumventing many traditional security filters.
-When the victim opens the message, the embedded code reconstructs the malware on the user’s device without ever touching the network, making detection exceptionally difficult.
+When the victim opens the message, the embedded code reconstructs the malware on the user’s device without ever touching the network.

 Real World Case Studies